 Fortunately for Joe, he makes overnight best friends with Corporal Colonel Jackson, who is only too happy to become his lickspittle after having his ass handed to him in front of his entire platoon.
 So impressed is Jackson by the newcomer’s willingness to embarrass him in the most ostentatious way imaginable, he immediately badgers Joe about the possibility of the two of them going into business together, putting on karate exhibitions for the type of douchbags who learn martial arts as a means to humiliate their fellow man.
 Of course, contrary to his actions only moments earlier, the hypocritical Joe is far from interested, stating rather plainly that he doesn’t want to fight, doesn’t like crowds, and doesn’t need money.

 You could have fooled me.

-After ignoring the Colonel’s threats of court martial and stealthily escaping the base to which he has been confined, Joe sets about getting to the bottom of the island’s ninja-led conspiracy, and after bumping into a mysterious old man named Shinyuki, he begins to recall his childhood in great detail, one of crappy weapons training, cod spiritual philosophies, and surrogate fathers who can magically disappear in clouds of smoke.
+After ignoring the Colonel’s threats of court martial and stealthily escaping the base, Joe sets about getting to the bottom of the island’s ninja-led conspiracy, and after bumping into a mysterious old man named Shinyuki, he begins to recall his childhood in great detail, one of crappy weapons training, cod spiritual philosophies, and surrogate fathers who can magically disappear in clouds of smoke.